 Reprinted from S. A. Harris, J. Phys.
 Condens.
-Matter 2007
+Matter 2007 System boundary and the solvent Non-bonded interactions Preparing an MD simulation Analysis of the simulation

 DNA - the modes are the same as expected for a flexible rod 2 bending modes around axes perpendicular to the principal axis of the DNA, and a twisting mode